Andrew Wright, founder of Shockwave Marine, debunks the myths about twin hull boats.

 What myths are debunked by the Shockwave Power Catamarans?

 Some people think that cats (or twin hulls) are less stable than mono hulls and more prone to rolling.
-For us this in not the case as it all comes down to how well the boat is designed and built.
+For us this is not the case at all as it comes down to how well the boat is designed and built.

 At Shockwave Marine we debunk this myth by using certain design features.
 There are several factors but three stand out:

 - beam to length ratio of 3:1

 - the attitude of the craft, both its static and dynamic trim.

 We make sure that these factors are designed so all our catamarans perform well and are not prone to nose-diving, broaching or chine walking.

 What convinced you to only make catamarans?